-- University of Washington, BS, Biochemistry and English, 1996
+- University of Washington, BS, Biochemistry and English

-- Johns Hopkins University, MHS, Infectious Disease Epidemiology, 1999
+- Johns Hopkins University, MHS, Infectious Disease Epidemiology

-As the Director of IHV Division of Epidemiology and Prevention and trained infectious disease epidemiologists Dr. Charurat has over 15 years of research experience in among vulnerable and key populations, HIV treatment and prevention service delivery, and HIV surveillance of acute HIV infection in high-risk populations.
+As the Director of IHV Division of Epidemiology and Prevention and Global Director for the Center of International Health, Education, and Biosecurity (CIHEB), Dr. Charurat has over 15 years of research experience in among vulnerable and key populations, HIV treatment and prevention service delivery, and HIV surveillance.
 In the mid-1990’s, Dr. Charurat was an active investigator in the NIH-funded Women and Infants Transmission Study (WITS) when mother-to-child HIV transmission was fairly high in the U.S., and in the early 2000’s he pioneered the mobile recruitment platform that successfully provided PEPFAR services to key populations such as female sex workers, men who have sex with men, and higher-risk pregnant women (CDC 200-2003-01716.)
 Dr. Charurat published a first molecular characterization of circulating HIV-1 infections in Nigeria and is working with the CDC and the GON to improve incidence rate determination and surveillance across different populations in Nigeria.
 He is current PI on three R01s: R01DE025174 characterizes microbiome among HIV-Exposed but uninfected infants in Nigeria; R01AI120913 targets marginalized MSM and determine intervention for treatment as prevention (TasP) and pre-exposure prophylaxis ARV (PrEP); and 1R01HD089866, an HIV adolescent transition to adult care study.
 Additionally, he just completed R01MH099001 studying barriers to engaging MSM in services in Nigeria.
-Furthermore, Dr. Charurat is PI of two the CDC-funded quality projects, the Nigerian Alliance for Health Systems Strengthening (1U2GH000656) grant focused on clinical quality improvement and the Strengthening HIV Field Epidemiology, Infectious Diseases Surveillance, and Lab Diagnostics project (1NU2GGH001976).
-In summary, Dr. Charurat has expertise in leading epidemiology grants targeted to vulnerable populations, particularly MSM.
+Dr. Charurat recently led the implementation of the Nigeria HIV/AIDS Indicator Survey (NAIIS) using the population-based HIV impact assessment (PHIA) standard (U2GGH002108).
+He is also the PI of a 5-year award from PEPFAR through the CDC to conduct PHIA surveys worldwide (U2GGH002172).

-HIV Virus, HIV prevention, Mother-to-infant transmission of HIV, Antiretroviral Therapy Program, Key Population, Surveillance, Microbiome, HIV Adolescent, Health Systems Strengthening, PMTCT
+HIV Virus, HIV prevention, Mother-to-infant transmission of HIV, Antiretroviral Therapy Program, Key Population, Surveillance and Surveys, Microbiome, HIV Adolescent, Health Systems Strengthening, PMTCT

 - Cooper ER, Charurat M, Burns D, Blattner WA, and Hoff R. Trends in antiretroviral therapy and mother-to-infant transmission of HIV.
 JAIDS.
 2000 May 1;24:45-47.